 The restaurant decor was small-town Mum and Pops, looking like someone had found the best deals in the local lumberyard and put it together clean and simple.
 The menu was stamped on worn plastic, boasting the restaurant if not the menu itself’s survival since the 1950s.
 I was happy and left a good tip on top of the $32 bill.

 I was surprised when heading home from our hunt I pulled up at the online “best restaurant” in Hope BC to find it was also called “Home”.
 Why not?
 But this place was an exact bit-more-bustling replica of where I’d had dinner in Merritt.
 Same decor, same booth upholstery, same menu.
 It turns out that “Home” now exists in five places in BC: Sorrento, Salmon Arm, Merritt, Maple Ridge, and (the original) Hope.
 It’s pitched as down-home good old friends and the food isn’t pretentious, just good.

 The burger in Hope was, once I got it spruced up with mayo and some pickle, close to White Spot in quality.
 The service was brisk, the clientele highway traffic and local pre-geriatric, and the overall impression positive and unpretentious.

-I think closer to Vancouver like in Maple Ridge you might be able to do better, but whoever owns this little chain understands that a local or traveller through towns like Hope and Merit (pop.
-6000 or 7000) or even in towns home to 15,000 or more, you wouldn’t be finding hidden big-city sophistication, prices, and pretension.
+I think closer to Vancouver like in Maple Ridge you might be able to do better, but whoever owns this little chain understands that a local or traveller through towns like Hope and Merritt (pop.
+6000 or 7000) or even in towns home to 15,000 or more, you aren’t going to find hidden big-city sophistication, prices, and pretension.
 Eat up, have a drink, and head back to the motel or go home.
 Obviously a winning combination.